Audio router

 An audio router is a device that transports audio signals from inputs to outputs.

 Inputs and Outputs

 The number of inputs and outputs varies dramatically.
-The way routers are described is normally number of inputs by number of outputs e.g. 2x1, 256x256.
+The way routers are described is normally number of inputs by number of outputs e.g. 2×1, 256×256.

 Signals

-The type of signals transported - switched can be analogue - Analog - audio signals or Digital.
+The transported audio can be analog or digital.
 Digital audio usually is in the AES/EBU standard for broadcast use.
 Broadband routers can route more than one signal type e.g. analogue or more than one type of digital.

 Crosspoints

 Because any of the inputs can be routed to any output, the internal arrangement of the router is arranged as a number of crosspoints which can be activated to pass the corresponding signal to the desired output.